drdrej/android-xml-drafts/README.md

 Apache License
 http://www.apache.org/licenses/LICENSE-2.0.html

-you can use it in commercial or private projects. you are free to help and to support.
+you can use it in commercial or private projects. you are free to help and to support!

+use it and have fun!
+   Andreas Siebert *(aka drdrej)*